 How did you tackle the different experience/knowledge of the participants in an event like this?

 As always, participants had different experiences and diverse knowledge about the topic.
 An activity of open groups – an agile approach that I particularly love – let each participant choose small groups and topics and move between them where they felt that the talk was more enriching, interesting, or comfortable.

 The games that we hosted aimed at letting the participants give their opinion no matter their background.
-Every opinion counts, and every opinion led the participants to enriching discussions.
+Every opinion counts and every opinion led the participants to enrich discussions.
 We found that there was a place for opinions and growth for everyone.

 What was the main idea that the participants took from this event?

 I would like to think that World Retrospective day helped every participant to pay attention and be enthusiastic about Retros.
 From new ways and techniques of doing the Retrospective – taken from the Give Me a Retro talk – to emphasizing the importance of the Retrospective issue follow up and how to do it the right way, to the carefully developed Beer Retrospective approach by a self-made team in the gathering.

 I’m certain that all these lessons helped to improve the Agile process and culture and particularly, our beloved Agile ritual: the Scrum Retrospectives.